deburau/galene-docker/README.md

 Galène's server side is implemented in Go, and uses the Pion implementation of WebRTC.
 The server has been tested on Linux/amd64 and Linux/arm64, and should in principle be portable to other systems (including Mac OS X and Windows).
 The client is implemented in Javascript, and works on recent versions of all major web browsers, both on desktop and mobile.

+You can find out more on the [Galène website](https://galene.org/).

+Source code for this image is available on [GitHub](https://github.com/deburau/galene).

+The image itself resides on [Docker Hub](https://hub.docker.com/r/deburau/galene).

 ## How to use this image

 ```bash